symplyelah/Ifeoma-Egbogah/content/project/_index.md

 # for list-sidebar layout
 sidebar:
-  title: A Sidebar for Your Projects
+  title: A Sidebar for My Projects
   description: |
-    Projects can be anything!
+    Projects can be anything!.
-    Check out the _index.md file in the /project folder to edit this content.
   author: "Ifeoma Egbogah"
   text_link_label: ""
   text_link_url: ""